-7.1.1 When employers recruit they should -

-- (i) identify the inherent requirements of the vacant position; - (ii) describe clearly the necessary skills and capabilities required for the job; - (iii) set reasonable criteria for selection, preferably in writing, for job applicants for such vacant positions. - 7.1.2 The 'inherent requirements of the job' are those requirements the employer stipulates as necessary for a person to be appointed to the job, and are necessary in order to enable an employee to perform the essential functions of the job. - 7.1.3 Application forms should focus on identifying an applicant's ability to perform the inherent requirements of the job. - 7.1.4 Advertisements should be accessible to persons with disabilities and, where reasonable and practical, circulated to organizations that represent the interests of people with disabilities. - 7.1.5 Advertisements or notices should include sufficient detail about the inherent requirements of the job so that potential applicants with disabilities can make an informed decision. - 7.1.6 Employers may not include criteria that are not necessary to perform the essential functions of the job because selection based on non-essential functions may unfairly exclude people with disabilities.
+- 7.1.1 When employers recruit they must - (a) identify the inherent requirements of the vacant position in terms of the essential functions of the job; - (b) describe clearly the necessary skills and capabilities required for the job; - (c) set reasonable criteria for selection, preferably in writing, for job applicants for such vacant positions. - 7.1.2 The 'inherent requirements of the job' are those requirements the employer stipulates as necessary for a person to be appointed to the job, and are necessary in order to enable an employee to perform the essential functions of the job. - 7.1.3 Application forms should focus on identifying an applicant's ability to perform the inherent requirements of the job. - 7.1.4 Advertisements should be accessible to persons with disabilities and, where reasonable and practical, circulated to organizations that represent the interests of persons with disabilities. - 7.1.5 Advertisements or notices must include sufficient detail about the essential functions and the inherent requirements of the job so that potential applicants with disabilities can be able to make an informed decision. - 7.1.6 Employers may not include criteria that is not necessary to perform the essential functions of the job, as selection based on non-essential functions may unfairly exclude persons with disabilities. - 7.1.7 On request and if reasonable in the circumstances, notices and advertisements should be provided in a format appropriate to persons with disabilities such as large print, Braille, or audiotape.